p-expo/p-expo.github.io/README.md

 Text, images, videos, webcams, external cameras, audio, 3d-models, WebGL shaders, animated charts, javascript, etc.

-...and you can use any text-based tools like git for collaborating and version control.
+...and you can use any text-based tools like git for collaboration and version control.

 ### Where do I run this?